eclipse-csi/security-handbook/docs/vulnerabilities/embargoes.md

 ## What is an embargo?

-An *embargo* is a term used to name the period of time from the moment a vulnerability is disclosed to the vendor, to the moment it is made public by the announce of the CVE number (Common Vulnerabilities Enumeration), a fix in the release notes, a security advisory, or any other public communication.
+An *embargo* is a term used to name the period of time from the moment a vulnerability is disclosed to the vendor, to the moment it is made public by the announcement of the CVE number (Common Vulnerabilities and Exposures), a fix in the release notes, a security advisory, or any other public communication.

 The period of embargo allows the affected project to investigate, prepare the fix, test it, and prepare documentation.
 People who have access to the information on the vulnerability during the embargo period *must* keep it confidential.
 An embargo can last from a few hours (when the fix is easy low-risk, and the project releases a bugfix release immediately) to months or sometimes even years (usually for complex hardware vulnerabilities).